ply-ct/ply/docs/topics/requests.md

     }
 ```

-To run this in ply-demo:
+Run this in ply-demo with `--verbose` to see how Ply translates GraphQL to a JSON request body:
 ```
-ply test/requests/github-api.ply.yaml#repositoryTopicsQuery
+ply --verbose test/requests/github-api.ply.yaml#repositoryTopicsQuery
 ```
 You'll receive an HTTP 401 (Unauthorized) response unless you include the `githubToken` property
-somewhere in your [values](values) JSON.
+somewhere in your [values](values).
+Follow the [GitHub token guide](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
+to obtain your personal access token.
 This is a good candidate for the [PLY_VALUES](values#environment-variable)
-environment variable, since you wouldn't want to share `githubToken` in version control.
+environment variable, since you don't want to share your access token in version control.

 Next Topic: [Results](results)